mjuncobranco/CRUD-React-APP/README.md

 # SUPERHERO CRUD App in React with Hooks

-This is a simple CRUD (Create, Read, Update, Delete) full responsive application built with React and React Hooks.
+This is a simple CRUD (Create, Read, Update, Delete) full responsive Superhero themed application built with React and React Hooks.
 The application allows you to manage a list of users, including adding new users, editing existing users, and deleting users.

 ## Table of Contents